 UC San Diego La Jolla Clinic

 The UC San Diego Internal Medicine Group – La Jolla has a group of well-established attending physicians with large individual practices.
 The patient population is predominantly from the La Jolla and north San Diego county area.
 Residents have their own panel of patients and become comfortable with routine medical issues, pain management, and women’s health.
-Records utilize Epic with access to all documentation within the UC San Diego Health system.
+Records utilize Epic with access to all documentation within the UCSD Health system.

 VA Primary Care Clinics

 Kaiser Permanente Clinics

 The Kaiser Permanente continuity clinics are community-based practices external to UCSD with a unique “nested practice” model.
 Each resident is paired with one attending and sees a subset of the attending’s patients as his or her continuity patient panel.
 The patient population is typical of a community practice with outstanding patient follow-up and opportunity for continuity of care.
 The experience provides excellent continuity with follow-up shared between the resident and attending in a true partnership model.

 What is the current PPE availability at UCSD and the VA?

 Residents have no issues obtaining appropriate PPE when caring for COVID+ and patients under investigation.
 This includes face shields, gowns, and surgical or N95 masks depending on the practice setting.

 Will I be taking care of patients with COVID-19 at UCSD?

 Absolutely!
 All inpatient services at Hillcrest, Jacobs/CVC, and the VA have the ability to care for patients with COVID-19.
 This includes ward, ICU, subspecialty, and consult services at all sites.
 At Hillcrest and the VA, patients with COVID-19 are distributed the same as all other patients admitted to the hospital.

 Why does UCSD do a “Block” Schedule rather than “X+Y”?